-Identify four (4) ways and explain how you would keep up to date with your knowledge of health and safety issues as an educator.
-[Approximate word count: 30-50 words]
+Identify and describe four (4) strategies for keeping up to date with your knowledge of health and safety issues as an educator.

-Assessor Instructions: Students must identify four [4] ways how educators would update their knowledge and keep it current on health and safety issues.
+Assessor Instructions: Students must identify four (4) ways how educators would update their knowledge and keep it current on health and safety issues.
 The responses will vary and be in the student's own words but will reflect the benchmark answer.